 - A death certificate.
 Note: If the person giving notice isn’t mentioned on the death certificate as the spouse or civil partner, a marriage or civil partnership certificate will also be required

 6. If you have changed your name by deed poll or statutory declaration you will need to provide those documents.

-Where any document listed above was created outside the UK and is not in English, a full third party translation must be provided.
+Where any document you use as evidence was created outside the UK, and is not in English, a full third party translation must be provided.
 The person who provides the translation must include a statement to confirm that it is a true translation of the document and must sign and date it and include their name and contact details (address and telephone number).

 Non-European Economic Area (EEA) Nationals

 This information applies to you, if you are not British and you are not from a country on the list of countries that are in the European Economic Area

 If either you or your partner are subject to immigration control, you must both give notice, together, at a Designated Register Office.
 Manchester Register Office has been given the status of Designated Register Office by the Home Office.